-Learn more about the expert pedagogy teachers and guest faculty who will lead the six-day institute.
+Learn more about the expert pedagogy teachers and guest faculty who will lead the one-week institute.

 Lynn Helding is professor of practice in vocal arts and opera, and coordinator of vocology and voice pedagogy at the University of Southern California Thornton School of Music.
 She is the author of “The Musician’s Mind: Teaching, Learning & Performance in the Age of Brain Science,” the chapter “Brain” in Scott McCoy's book “Your Voice: An Inside View,” and she has been appointed editor in chief of the Journal of Singing, assuming full duties in May 2023.
 Many also may know her column “Mindful Voice” that ran from 2009 to 2017 in Journal of Singing.
 A devoted teacher, her clients sing with Los Angeles Opera, the Los Angeles Master Chorale, and her students have been accepted with fellowships to the Aspen and Tanglewood Music festivals, among others.
 Pedagogy honors include the 2005 Van Lawrence Voice Fellowship, the master teacher designation by the 2019 NATS Intern Program, and recognition as “a legendary figure in the field of voice pedagogy” by the Contemporary Commercial Music (CCM) Vocal Pedagogy Institute at Shenandoah University, receiving the 2020 Lifetime Achievement Award.